Date Set For Mealani's Taste Of The Hawaiian Range

 Contact: Jeri Moniz, 808-960-8411, email@example.com

-KOHALA COAST, HAWAI'I ISLAND-Friday, Sept.
-21 is the date of the 17th Mealani's Taste of the Hawaiian Range and Agriculture Festival.
-Sprawling again inside and out of Hilton Waikoloa Village, the annual event showcases the isle's grass-fed beef industry while bringing together local ranchers, farmers, restaurateurs and eager eaters to celebrate a bounty of locally produced food.
+KOHALA COAST, HAWAI‘I ISLAND—Mark Friday, Oct.
+4th on your calendar to attend the 18th Mealani’s Taste of the Hawaiian Range and Agriculture Festival.
+Sprawling again inside and out of Hilton Waikoloa Village, the 6-8 p.m. event showcases the isle’s grass-fed beef industry while bringing together local ranchers, farmers, restaurateurs and eager eaters to celebrate a bounty of locally produced food.

-Over 30 of the state's top chefs dazzle diners 6-8 p.m. with delectable dishes using grass-fed beef, pork, lamb, goat, mutton and wild boar-plus a cornucopia of fresh island fruit, veggies, honey, spices and beverages.
+Thirty-five of the state’s top chefs have already confirmed their participation to prepare delectable dishes using grass-fed beef, pork, lamb, goat, mutton and wild boar—plus a cornucopia of fresh island fruit, veggies, honey, spices and beverages.

 Culinary adventure seekers can taste and enjoy all the cuts of grass-fed beef—everything from tongue to tail—prepared expertly by Hawai‘i chefs.
 Enjoy familiar cuts like sirloin tip and ribs, plus beef cheek and the infamous “rocky mountain oysters” or bull testicles.

-While "tasting," festival goers can meet Hawai'i's food producers at gaily decorated vendor booths and talk story with the ranchers and farmers who make a living growing our food.
-Taste also affords local food producers the opportunity to hookup with isle chefs, wholesale buyers and consumers.
+While “tasting,” attendees can meet Hawai‘i’s food producers at gaily decorated vendor booths and talk story with the ranchers and farmers who make a living growing our food.
+Taste also affords local food producers the opportunity to hookup with isle chefs and consumers.

 Learn how to use and prepare 100 percent pasture-raised beef at a 3 p.m. informative culinary activity: Grass-Fed Beef Cooking 101.
-This year's guest presenter is James Babian, executive chef at Four Seasons Resort Hualalai.
+This year’s guest presenter is Hubert Des Marais, executive chef of The Fairmont Orchid, Hawai‘i.
 The presentation includes sampling.

-Tickets prices for the evening Taste and Cooking 101 demo will be conveniently sold at http://www.TasteOfTheHawaiianRange.com starting June 1.
+Tickets for the evening Taste and Cooking 101 demo will be conveniently sold online starting July 1 at http://www.TasteOfTheHawaiianRange.com.
 Taste tickets remain priced at $40 presale and $60 at the door, while the fee for the cooking demo is $10.
-Watch for ticket giveaways on Facebook at Taste of the Hawaiian Range.
+Watch for ticket giveaways on Facebook at Taste of the Hawaiian Range and Twitter #TasteHI.

 For general event information, phone (808) 969-8228.

-Anyone who requires an auxiliary aid or service for effective communication or a modification of policies and procedures to participate in this event should contact Jeri Moniz at 808-960-8411 as soon as possible and no later than Sept.
-14.
+Anyone who requires an auxiliary aid or service for effective communication or a modification of policies and procedures to participate in this event should contact Jeri Moniz at 808-960-8411 no later than Sept.
+20.

 Mealani's Taste of the Hawaiian Range and Agriculture Festival provides a venue for sustainable agricultural education, encouragement and support of locally produced ag products.
-The premiere ag-tourism event is a partnership between CTAHR, Hawaii Cattlemen's Association, Hawaii Cattlemen’s Council, Kulana Foods and community volunteers.
+The premiere ag-tourism event is a partnership between CTAHR, Hawaii Cattlemen's Association, Hawaii Cattlemen’s Council, Kulana Foods, UH-Hilo CAFNRM, County of Hawaii Dept. on Environmental Management and community volunteers.
 Sponsorship also includes the Hawaii Tourism Authority, the Hawaii County Research and Development, Hawaii Community College Food Service & Culinary Program and KTA SuperStores.
 The quality and growth of this event are rooted in small business participation, sponsorship and in-kind donations.
 For more information, visit http://www.TasteOfTheHawaiianRange.com.